paul-heyse/Medical_KG_rev/docs/guides/orchestration-pipelines.md

   `changed`.
 Clauses are combined with `condition.mode` (`all`/`any`).
 Field paths support root attributes such as `pdf_ir_ready`, `status`, or nested `metadata.*` entries stored in the job ledger.
-- **Timeout handling** – Gates poll the ledger until the condition is satisfied or the configured `timeout_seconds` elapses.
+- **Timeout & retry** – Gates poll the ledger until the condition is satisfied or the configured timeout elapses.
+Optional retry configuration allows for exponential back-off between evaluation attempts.
 Timeouts raise `GateConditionError`, update the ledger with gate status, and emit metrics for observability.
 The Dagster run completes without executing post-gate stages so sensors can resume later.